MingyanFeng/HomeWork/README.md

 # HomeWork
 Mingyan Feng's homework for CS501.

-1. LectureXX_HomeWork folder contains the assignments for each lecture.
+1. LectureXX_HomeWork folder contains the assignments for each lecture. \n (1).
-	(1).
 Each LectureXX_HomeWork contains a 0XX_HomeWork_LectureXX_Diagrams.pdf file.
 	     This document shows my thinking in diagram for part of questions.
 	(2).
 Each problem's naming format is: TypeXX_Question Number_Brief Discription